martysweet/alexa-tv-remote/README.md

 - Allow the user to ask for a programme, it would be expected that the correct channel would be found or a schedule/reminder could be set.

-_TODO: Video of the skill working_
+_TODO: Video of the skill in action_

 ## Finding your way round